 12. Go on a scavenger hunt

-Have an older sibling create a list of items that younger siblings have to find in or outdoors.
-If you're playing with an only child or young children, you’ll have to make up the list yourself, but it will keep them busy scouring for a good amount of time.
+Have an older sibling create a scavenger hunt list that younger siblings have to find in or outdoors.
+If you’re playing with an only child or young children, you’ll have to make up the list yourself, but it will keep them busy scouring for a good amount of time.

 Boredom-busting ideas for kids who love to be creative